Discover Your Neighbors:

 Welcome To Doors Open Saskatoon

-Welcome to Doors Open Saskatoon.
-Join us for an afternoon of fun peeking behind doors that are not normally open to the public or would normally charge an entrance fee.
+We are pleased to invite you to join us for an afternoon of fun peeking behind doors that are not normally open to the public or would normally charge an entrance fee.

 Many locations have organized guided tours, displays and activities to enrich the visitor experience.